Our rating(4.4/5)

 Square Reader is Australia’s smallest card reader, with the most payment tools.

 • Cons: Support not always good.
-Non-negotiable rates.
-No offline mode.
+Standalone terminal doesn’t work with 4G.

 • Use if: You want the smallest card reader and/or the most POS and payment features for free.

 Squareup – or Square – was one of the first companies to release a card reader to use with a mobile device.
-Their popular Square Reader connects with a phone or tablet via Bluetooth, processing payments through the Square Point of Sale app (compatible with most iOS and Android devices).
+Their popular Square Reader connects with a phone or tablet via Bluetooth, processing payments through a Square app.

 Accepted cards